davorg/dmp/chapters/chapter06.md

 and so on.

-Within the actual CD file input code from chapter 3 we simplified this code slightly by writing it like this:
+Within the actual CD file input code from [Chapter 3](/chapter3.html) we simplified this code slightly by writing it like this:

 	my @fields = qw/artist title label year/;